 If the authentication originator includes a Diffie-Hellman Parameter element in the first Authentication frame, validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame, validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame.
 The validation of AKM is based on the AKM indication in RSNE rather than AKM suite selector element as defined 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames).
 If the validation fails, the authentication originator shall discard the frame and terminate further protocol processing.

 Verify the public key indicated in the Diffie-Hellman Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the authentication originator shall discard the frame and terminate further protocol processing.

+If the authentication originator includes one or more PMKID in the first Authentication frame, and the second Authentication frame includes a PMKID, validate that the Encapulation Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame.
+If verification succeeds, use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and does not continue the IEEE 802.1X Authentication frame exchange.
+If verification fails, the authentication originator shall discard the frame and terminate further protocol processing.

+If the authentication originator does not include any PMKID in the first Authentication frame, validate that there is no PMKID included in the second Authentication frame.
+If verification fails, the authentication originator shall discard the frame and terminate further protocol processing.

 If the second Authentication frame is not discarded, store the indicated ANonce, perform the group's scalar-op (see 12.4.4.1 (General)) with the authentication originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

+If a PMKSA is identified, an authentication originator shall:

+Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

+Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-Before sending the Authentication frame carrying EAP Success, an authentication responder shall:
+If a PMKSA is not identified due to PMKSA caching, before sending the Authentication frame carrying EAP Success, an authentication responder shall:

 Derive PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).